xtexChooser/git-mirrors/MISSION.md

 3. **Privacy**: All Forgejo developments will be made considering data protection by default and by design for all its users, understanding Privacy as a condition of human autonomy and self-governance.
+4. **Accessibility**: All Forgejo developments will be made considering the ability to access of people with disabilities or functional impairment as a condition of equality of opportunities and inclusion, understanding Accessibility as the quality of being able to access with assistive technology.